 This article will give you an overview of what a video release form is and how to write one.
 We will also be providing you with templates drafted by legal professionals to ensure that you do not miss out on anything important.

 A video release form is a grant of permission given by a person allowing a third party to use a video in which they appear for that third party’s benefit.

 Video release forms are commonly used when videos are shot for the creation of:

 Videos on the internet

 A video release form is necessary to obtain the consent of any person who appears in your videos.
 Consent is needed to comply with privacy and data protection laws.

 Privacy and data protection laws, including the General Data Protection Regulations (GDPR) in the EU, state that to lawfully process the personal data of individuals, the consent of that individual should be obtained.
 Footage in which an individual appears and can be directly or indirectly identified also constitutes personal data.

-The easiest way to obtain individuals’ consent to ask them to sign a video release form.
+The easiest way to obtain individuals’ consent is to ask them to sign a video release form.
 The consent form serves to communicate their agreement to being filmed for certain purposes.

 If you fail to obtain the consent of an individual who is identifiable, either directly or indirectly, through your video, you may have to resort to just blurring their image as this makes them unidentifiable.

 You might be wondering when it is necessary to ensure that a video release form is executed - does a video release form need to be executed every time any person appears in a video?

 The answer is that whenever you are filming a person, wherein that person is directly or indirectly identifiable in the video captured and you intend to publish the video, you should get that person to sign a video release form.

 You do not need to use a video release from where a person is not directly or indirectly identifiable through your video.